A Traveling Foodie: Athens Greece Food Guide

 Central Market

 Not exactly a restaurant, but rather a massive market with a collection of restaurants that Athenians call Dimotiki Agora (Public Market) or Varvakios Agora.
-If you’re staying at an Airbnb this is a great place to source fresh fish, meat, produce, and some of the best foods in Athens that you can cook at home.
+If you’re staying at an Airbnb this is a great place to source fresh fish, meat, produce, and some of the best foods in Athens that you can make at home in your own Greek cooking.

 You can also find a plethora of restaurants serving some of Athens best food.